aces/Loris/modules/dashboard/README.md

 The Study Progression chart views at bottom may or may not count `excluded` candidates, and this should be clearly verified and documented/presented for the use of your LORIS users.

-## Interactions

-The dashboard calls upon other modules to supply data to the various "Widget" panels that can be viewed in the dashboard.
-Without access permission to these modules, a user will not be able to view the respective Widget on the Dashboard.

 ## Permissions

 Components of the Dashboard are governed by permissions related to module-specific privileges.
 For example, the _Document Repository_ notifications panel is displayed if a user has been granted either the `document_repository_view` or `document_repository_delete` permission.